s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

-It is important that our code is understandable for human readers.
-We have grouped a well organized code in two subtitles: documentation and styling.
 Documentation is important for code maintanence and further development.
-It saves us a lot of time, especially when re-visiting an old project, or a code written by someone else.
+It saves us a lot of time when looking at code written by someone else.
 Styling is also important for everyone to understand and contribute easily.
 We have used "flake8 . --max-line-length 100" to check if our code follows pep8 standard, and "black . --line-length 100" to make the corresponding modifications.
 Also, some changes needed to be done manually as black didn't corrected them all, as deleting the unsued imports, or removing the space before ":" or ",", as examples.
 This process managed to leave only 3 warnings from the flake8.

 ## Version control